YMCA offers discounted daycare for all essential workers

 “There are about 60 openings in Venice and 50 in Englewood,” he said.
 “There are fewer in the early learning slots, but we plan to add more teachers and offer more in the next week or so.”

-Since the YMCA is closed, some of the staff shifted to the daycare programs, including the sports director and camp staff.
-They've all been cleared and have level 2 background screenings.
+After the YMCA closed to members, some of the staff shifted to the daycare programs, including the sports director and camp staff.
+They’ve all been cleared and have Level 2 background screenings.

 Also, amid school closures related to COVID-19, the SKY Family YMCA is providing free Grab & Go meals to children ages 5-18 from 11 a.m. to 1 p.m.
-Monday through Friday at SKY Academy, 881 S. River Road.
+Monday through Friday at SKY Academy, 881 S. River Road, in Englewood.

-SKY Family YMCA locations have suspended group exercise classes, sports, senior activities, Kids’ Club, team practices, youth programs, and swim lessons.
-However, virtual fitness opportunities are available on local SKY Family YMCA social media pages.
+SKY Family YMCA locations have suspended group exercise classes, sports, senior activities, Kids’ Club, team practices, youth programs and swim lessons.
+Virtual fitness opportunities are available on SKY Family YMCA social media pages.

 For more information on daycare or YMCA programs, call 941-475-1234.